OpenWaterFoundation/owf-learn-git/mkdocs-project/docs/index.md

 The [Open Water Foundation](http://openwaterfoundation.org) is a 501(c)3 nonprofit social enterprise that focuses on developing and supporting open source software for water resources, so that organizations can make better decisions about water.
-OWF has created this documentation to educate its staff, other developers, and clients that use Git for revision control.
+OWF has created this documentation to educate its staff, other developers, and clients that use Git for version control.

 See also other [OWF learning resources](http://learn.openwaterfoundation.org).